Dream Productions: Release

 All four episodes of Dream Productions were released on Disney+ on December 11, 2024.
-The series was originally scheduled to be released by the spring of 2025 but was moved forward, having swapped its release date with the Pixar television series Win or Lose.
+The series was originally scheduled to be released by the spring of 2025 but it was brought forward, having swapped its release date with the Pixar television series Win or Lose.

 The series made its linear television debut on August 4, 2025 on Disney Channel, with Disney XD following a few weeks later on August 30, 2025.

 Reception

 Viewership

 Disney+, which calculates its "Top 10" list by considering daily views for episodes and movies alongside the growing popularity of newly released titles, announced that Dream Productions was the most popular title in the U.S. upon its debut.
 The Walt Disney Company revealed that the first episode garnered 5.6 million views worldwide in its first five days, marking the biggest premiere for an animated series on Disney+ since What If...? in 2021.
 The series maintained the top position on Disney+'s "Top 10" list until December 29.
 Dream Productions later moved to fifth place on December 30.
 Nielsen Media Research, which records streaming viewership on U.S. television screens, estimated that Dream Productions garnered 6.3 million viewers in the U.S. over its first 35 days, making it one of the most popular shows of the 2024–2025 season.